 Since hand sanitizer products will be handled frequently, it’s best to choose a label material that is both waterproof and oil-resistant so that the label will stay looking fresh for the lifespan of the product.

 Any materials made of plastic or vinyl will be well suited for the job.
-We’ve noticed lots of customers opt for our clear materials–Clear Plastic, Ultra Clear Plastic, and Clear Vinyl.
+We’ve noticed lots of customers opt for our clear materials–Clear Plastic and Ultra Clear Plastic.
 Clear label materials, while being waterproof and oil-resistant, also provide the opportunity for cool double-sided printing effects, as demonstrated on the water bottle label below.

 The need for hand sanitizers is great, so there’s not a moment to lose.
 If you have any questions regarding hand sanitizer labels, don’t hesitate to contact the Experience Team by either phone or Live Chat!
 Our team is still hard at work, ready to serve your business with the same level of care and excellence we’ve always had.